pnnl/tesp/ercot/case8/dsostub/README.md

 This directory contains a test harness based on the ERCOT 8-bus case, with one DSO emulator in place of the GridLAB-D and substation federates at each bus.
 It provides a sandbox for integrating AMES with PYPOWER in a new TSO agent.
-Currently, it invokes fncsTSO.py in the parent directory as the TSO agent, which currently only uses PYPOWER.
-The case definition in ercot_8.json has been copied from the parent directory, with a local edit to run DC OPF but AC PF.
+Currently, it invokes *fncsTSO.py* in the parent directory as the TSO agent, which currently only uses PYPOWER.
+The case definition in *ercot_8.json* has been copied from the parent directory, with a local edit to run DC OPF but AC PF.

-The DSO emulator is in a local fncsDSO.py file.
+The DSO emulator is in a local *fncsDSO.py* file.
 It will bid a load equal to the TSO non-responsive curve load, effectively doubling it.
 With a market, the DSO splits its bid to be 50% responsive and 50% non-responsive.
-It will publish its actual load as the unresponsive load, plus a cleared portion of the responsive load based on the LMP received from the TSO.
+It will publish its actual load as the non-responsive load, plus a cleared portion of the responsive load based on the LMP received from the TSO.
 Without a market, the DSO bids 100% of its load as non-responsive, and publishes that same load as an emulated actual load.

-The local ercot_8.json file has initial P and Q values in the FNCS array, intended to provide a smoother startup of the TSO market.
+The local *ercot_8.json* file has initial P and Q values in the FNCS array, intended to provide a smoother startup of the TSO market.
 These initial P and Q values match what the DSO is expected to bid at time zero, i.e., the initial value of the TSO non-responsive curve load.
 If the loading assumptions are changed, the initial P